-- 1. From the Clusters tab, select your CDH HDFS service. - 2.
+- 1. To enable an HDFS directory for snapshots, select your cluster HDFS service on the Clusters tab. - 2.
 Go to the File Browser tab. - 3.
 Go to the directory you want to enable for snapshots. - 4.
-In the File Browser, click the drop-down menu next to the full file path and select Enable Snapshots.
+In the File Browser, click the drop-down menu next to the full file path and select Enable Snapshots. - 5.
+To disable snapshots for a directory that has snapshots enabled, click Disable Snapshots from the drop-down menu button at the upper right.
+If snapshots of the directory exist, they must be deleted before snapshots can be disabled.